patrikpihlstrom/Dependency-Visualization/README.md

 Dependency-Visualization
 ========================

-Transitive dependency visualization tool that can be used in order to view the relationship between files in a project.
+Transitive dependency visualization tool that can be used in order to view the relationship between header files in a c++ project.